kubernetes/website/content/en/docs/concepts/scheduling-eviction/assign-pod-node.md

 while the `podAntiAffinity` is `preferredDuringSchedulingIgnoredDuringExecution`.
 The pod affinity rule says that the pod can be scheduled onto a node only if that node is in the same zone as at least one already-running pod that has a label with key "security" and value "S1".
-(More precisely, the pod is eligible to run on node N if node N has a label with key `failure-domain.beta.kubernetes.io/zone` and some value V such that there is at least one node in the cluster with key `failure-domain.beta.kubernetes.io/zone` and value V that is running a pod that has a label with key "security" and value "S1".)
+(More precisely, the pod is eligible to run on node N in the cluster if node N has a label with key `failure-domain.beta.kubernetes.io/zone` and some value V that is running a pod that has a label with key "security" and value "S1".)
 The pod anti-affinity rule says that the pod prefers not to be scheduled onto a node if that node is already running a pod with label having key "security" and value "S2".
 (If the `topologyKey` were `failure-domain.beta.kubernetes.io/zone` then it would mean that the pod cannot be scheduled onto a node if that node is in the same zone as a pod with